-Options for Taking Surveys on the App
+Options for Taking Surveys

 Note: Paper copies of the survey can be used but should only be as a last resort.
 All questions that are filled out on paper surveys will have to manually be put on to the Dashboard on a computer.